Directed Temporal Tree Realization for Periodic Public Transport: Easy and Hard Cases: Formal Problem Definition

 \problemdef{\textsc{Periodic Upper-Bounded Temporal Graph Realization (TGR)}} {An undirected, connected graph $G=(V,E)$ with $V=\{v_1,v_2,\ldots,v_n\}$, an $n \times n$ matrix $D$ of positive integers where $\forall u,v\in V: D_{u,v}\geq \hat{d}(u,v)$, and a positive integer $\Delta$.} {Does there exist a $\Delta$-periodic labeling $\lambda: E \rightarrow \{0,1,\ldots,\Delta-1\}$ such that, for every~$i,j$, the duration of a fastest temporal path from $v_i$ to $v_j$ in the $\Delta$-periodic temporal graph $(G,\lambda,\Delta)$ is \emph{at most} $D_{i,j}$?}

 The restriction of \textsc{TGR} where the given graph is a tree is called \textsc{TTR}.
 To generalize the undirected problem version to the directed one, we restrict the considered graphs to the simplest case: we only consider directed graphs obtained by replacing each undirected edge with two antiparallel directed edges.
-We call edge sets that are created this way symmetrical.
+We call graphs that are created this way bidirected.

 \problemdef{\textsc{Periodic Upper-Bounded Temporal Directed Graph Realization (DiTGR)}} {A directed, strongly connected graph $G=(V,E)$ with $V=\{v_1,v_2,\ldots,v_n\}$, an $n \times n$ matrix $D$ of positive integers where $\forall u,v\in V: D_{u,v}\geq \hat{d}(u,v)$, and a positive integer $\Delta$.} {Does there exist a $\Delta$-periodic labeling $\lambda: E \rightarrow \{0,1,\ldots,\Delta-1\}$ such that, for every~$i,j$, the duration of a fastest temporal path from $v_i$ to $v_j$ in the $\Delta$-periodic temporal graph $(G,\lambda,\Delta)$ is \emph{at most} $D_{i,j}$?}